Royce Lewis Preview, Player Props: Twins vs. Guardians

 Guardians Pitching Rankings

-- The Guardians' 3.88 team ERA ranks fifth among all league pitching staffs.
+- The Guardians have the sixth-ranked team ERA among all MLB pitching staffs (3.86).

-- Guardians pitchers combine to give up 142 home runs (1.1 per game), the fifth-fewest in the league.
+- The Guardians surrender the fourth-fewest home runs in baseball (146 total, 1.1 per game).

 © 2023 Data Skrive.
 All rights reserved.